 The local authority investigates all reported injuries, diseases or dangerous occurrences.
 They will decide if there has been a breach in health and safety regulations and will decide what measures will be taken.

-The owners/trustees/directors review how the situation was managed, as above, to ensure that investigations were rigorous and that policies and procedures were followed.
+The owner review how the situation was managed, as above, to ensure that investigations were rigorous and that policies and procedures were followed.

-If an insurance claim is likely:

-incidents such as fire, theft or flood are notified to the insurance provider immediately

-the setting does not admit liability

-if broken or faulty equipment is involved, it must not be repaired, destroyed or disposed of, in case it is needed during the investigation

-if communication from a solicitor is received on behalf of the injured party, this is sent directly to the insurance provider; the setting manager will then write to the solicitor to confirm that the letter has been passed on

 the incident is not discussed with any outside persons, or other parents, no matter what questions they may ask about their own child’s safety in relation to the incident, as it is regarded as confidential under the Data Protection Act.